SamuelSwartzberg/flashcardifying_text_temp/inf.md

 ######## Rust serde

-trying to use serde-related features with indexmap will fail if you haven't specified the feature "serde"
+serde is a rust crate for serializing/deserializing data structures from/to common formats. serde uses additional crates to add support for formats, e.g. serde_json for json and serde_yaml for yaml. trying to use serde-related features with indexmap will fail if you haven't specified the feature "serde" you can make `ureq` support conversion to json via serde directly via the `json` feature. serde represents anything with the `Value` enum the `Value` enum has variants for each type supported by the file format. serde_yaml represents mappings as `Value::Mapping<Value, Value>` serde_json represents Objects as `Value::Map<String, Value>`

+`Value.as_<type>` returns Option<<type>>
+`Value.is_<type>` returns bool representing whether is <type>

+using serde to parse, we may parse arbitrary data into a serde representation using from_str and then index into it as you would in JS with square bracket notation (but you may recieve `Value::Null`), or we may parse data into a predefined rust representation to make serde support the derive macro, set the "derive" feature

 ####### misc